clearly-outsane/t3-r3f-starter/README.md

 Canvas is shared between pages and first load is super quick.
 Basically combining [this](https://github.com/pmndrs/react-three-next) approach with the t3 stack.

 If you are not familiar with the different technologies used in this project, please refer to the respective docs.
-If you still are in the wind, please join our [Discord](https://t3.gg/discord) and ask for help.

 - [Next.js](https://nextjs.org)
 - [NextAuth.js](https://next-auth.js.org)